apache/spark/docs/sql-distributed-sql-engine-spark-sql-cli.md

 ## Path interpretation

-Spark SQL CLI supports running SQL from initialization script file(`-i`) or normal SQL file(`-f`), If path url don't have a schema component, the path will be handled as local file.
+Spark SQL CLI supports running SQL from initialization script file(`-i`) or normal SQL file(`-f`), If path url don't have a scheme component, the path will be handled as local file.
 For example: `/path/to/spark-sql-cli.sql` equals to `file:///path/to/spark-sql-cli.sql`.

 ## Supported comment types